konacurrents/SemanticMarkerAPI/README.md

 ![SemanticMarker API](images/SemanticMarkerAPI.png)

 Creating and processing with the Semantic Marker™️  System is through various APIs (Application Programer Interface).
 This GitHub repository includes code that makes web calls using the <b>HTTP</b> protocol and various languages, such as javascript, c and objective-c.
 The code included is mix of html and javascript.
 As these are a REST (HTTP) API, other languages make calls on these same web API's (such as the [curl](curlCommands) shell calls.)
-At the heart of the messaging API is the MQTT publish/subscribe engine described in the [BNF Language Grammar Specification](https://en.wikipedia.org/wiki/Backus-Naur_form). and formatted through a collection of [JSON messages](#mqtt-messaging-using-bnf-grammar) sent over MQTT.
+At the heart of the messaging API is the MQTT publish/subscribe engine described using the [BNF](https://en.wikipedia.org/wiki/Backus-Naur_form) Language grammar specification, and formatted through a collection of [JSON messages](#mqtt-messaging-using-bnf-grammar) sent over MQTT.
 Our [Semantic Marker ESP-32 IoT Device](https://GitHub.com/konacurrents/SemanticMarkerESP-32) open-source downloadable software shows use of this MQTT messaging.
+The rest of this document describes the API and how it fit's in the Semantic Marker&trade; Architecture.

 ## SMART - Semantic Marker™️   Augmented Reality of Things

-The main interfaces to the [SemanticMarker.org](https://SemanticMarker.org) web services are through calls embodied in the following web page code, and is available at [SemanticMarker.org/smart](https://SemanticMarker.org/smart).
+The main interfaces to the [SemanticMarker.org](https://SemanticMarker.org) web services are through calls embodied in the following web page code [SemanticMarker.org/smart](https://SemanticMarker.org/smart).
 This web page (with html and javascript) is just one way to interface with the SemanticMarker API calls.
 Other web pages have been created that have a different user interface, while calling the same API's.
 In addition apps, like the [Semantic Marker iOS Apple App](https://semanticmarker.org/vision/testflight.html) are in various phases of development, also interacting with the same API's.

 > [!NOTE]
-> Many of these messages, after security matching, are then run through the MQTT publish/subscribe system described [later](#mqtt-messaging-using-bnf-grammar).
+> Many of these messages, after security credential matching, are then run through the MQTT publish/subscribe system described [later](#mqtt-messaging-using-bnf-grammar).

 These fit an overall cloud and device interaction Semantic Marker™️   architecture shown here and currently hosted at [SemanticMarker.org](https://SemanticMarker.org).